ShahidJamal1/Web-Development-MERN-/README.md

 - Better debugging skills

+🧠 JavaScript Operators, Conditions & Loops
-🧠 JavaScript Operators (Lecture 4 – Arithmetic, Assignment & Logical Operators)
+(Lecture 4 – Operators, Conditional Statements & Loops)

-In Lecture 4, I learned how to perform calculations, update values, and build logical conditions using arithmetic, assignment, and logical operators in JavaScript.
+In Lecture 4, I learned how to perform calculations, apply logic, make decisions, and repeat tasks using operators, conditional statements, and loops in JavaScript.
-These operators are essential for decision-making and writing efficient logic.
+This lecture forms the core foundation of programming logic.

 🔹 Arithmetic Operators

 Used to perform mathematical operations:

-+ → Addition
++ Addition

-- → Subtraction
+- Subtraction

-* → Multiplication
+* Multiplication

-/ → Division
+/ Division

-% → Modulus (remainder)
+% Modulus

-** → Exponentiation
+** Exponentiation

-++ → Increment
+++ Increment

--- → Decrement
+-- Decrement

-📌 Example:

 let a = 10;
 let b = 3;
 a + b; // 13
-a % b;  // 1
-a++;    // 11

 🔹 Assignment Operators

 Used to assign and update values efficiently:

-= → Assign
+=

-+= → Add and assign
++=

--= → Subtract and assign
+-=

-*= → Multiply and assign
+*=

-/= → Divide and assign
+/=

-%= → Modulus and assign
+%=

-📌 Example:

 let x = 10;
 x += 5; // 15
-x *= 2;  // 30

 🔹 Logical Operators

-Used to combine multiple conditions and return boolean results:
+Used to combine multiple conditions:

-&& → Logical AND
+&& → AND

-|| → Logical OR
+|| → OR

-! → Logical NOT
+! → NOT

-📌 Example:

-let age = 20;

-age > 18 && age < 30; // true
+age > 18 && age < 30;

-📂 Location:
-JavaScript/Lec 4/

 🔹 Conditional Statements